codefHome/tracktik/README.md

 # Tracktik Challenge - Frontend

 ✨ The Tracktik Frontend Project is a web application built with React, TypeScript, TailwindCSS, Redux Toolkit, RTK Query and Material-UI.
 It serves as the user interface for the challenge.
 This project is part of my vetting process for Front-end open position.
-I also write unit test using vitest and RTL and jest to complete the application.
+I also write unit test using vitest, RTL and jest to complete the application.

 ## Run Locally